taieb-b/apitk-url-bundle/README.md

-# RFC14 - Filter, Sorting and Pagination for RESTful API's
+# api-filter-bundle: Filter, Sorting and Pagination for RESTful API's

 ## Installation
 Add this repository to your `composer.json` until it is available at packagist: